Axon-Shield/daily-posting-from-blog/README.md

 # 📝 Automated Blog Post Distribution System

-Automatically distribute key messaging points from your weekly blog posts to LinkedIn and X (Twitter) on a daily basis using AI-powered content extraction.
+Automatically distribute key messaging points from your blog posts to LinkedIn and X (Twitter) on a daily basis using AI-powered content extraction.

 ## 🎯 Executive Summary